 The Broncos won three matches in three days as the No. 3 seed to win the 2010 MAC Tournament and advance to the NCAA Tournament for the fifth year in a row and eighth time in school history under Morin.
 Western Michigan defeated No. 2 seed and tournament host Ball State, 4-2, in the semifinals and then vanquished undefeated regular season champion Buffalo, 4-0, in the finals.
 Junior Kazuya Komada was named MAC Tournament MVP, while junior Michael Calderone joined him on the all-tournament team.
 Calderone and Komada were both named First Team All-MAC for the second season in a row, while junior Casey Cullen and sophomore Pablo Olivarez earned their first career all-conference honors on the second team.
 All four players were also named Academic All-MAC.

-The Broncos continued to maintain their superior position in the MAC by earning a third consecutive undefeated MAC championship and fourth consecutive MAC Tournament title to advance to play No. 13 Illinois in the program’s seventh NCAA Tournament.
+The Broncos continued to maintain their superior position in the MAC in 2009 by earning a third consecutive undefeated MAC championship and fourth consecutive MAC Tournament title, advancing to play No. 13 Illinois in the program’s seventh NCAA Tournament.
 Morin was named Coach of the Year for the fourth year in a row after rallying the Broncos from 9-8 to 18-8 going into the NCAAs.
 Morin guided Kevin Hayward to MAC Player of the Year after finishing his career fifth all-time in wins (191).
 He was joined on the All-MAC First Team by Michael Calderone and Kazuya Komada, who also were on the Academic All-MAC Team with Casey Cullen.

 The Broncos reached the NCAA Tournament by dispatching Ball State in the MAC Tournament finals and reaching 20 wins for only the eighth time in school history.
 WMU also went a perfect 5-0 in the regular season to set a new MAC record with its 20th MAC men’s tennis championship.
 During the year, Morin claimed his 200th victory with a 4-3 upset of No. 63 William & Mary (4/4).